 The Council's financial management arrangements during 2018/19 conformed with the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2015).
 A balanced budget was set for 2018/19 with an underspend at year-end enabling £2.2m to be transferred to reserves to support the 2019/20 budget.
 In the context of a significantly reduced Revenue Support Grant from Central Government and increasing demand on services, particularly social care, this demonstrates focused financial control in place throughout 2018/19.
-However the advice of the \$151 Officer (Director of Finance) is that whilst the budget for 2019/20 is balanced there are budget gaps for 2020/21 and 2021/22 which will require robust proposals (currently in development) to address.
+However the advice of the s151 Officer (Director of Finance) is that whilst the budget for 2019/20 is balanced there are budget gaps for 2020/21 and 2021/22 which will require robust proposals and a two year strategy has been developed to support this.